-Writing Apprenticeships/Internship positions are mainly available to UMF students during the fall, spring and summer semesters.
-Each is worth four college credits and require that a student work at Alice James Books up to fifteen hours per week, depending on the semester length.
+Writing Apprenticeships/Internship positions are available mainly to UMF students during the fall, spring, and summer semesters.
+Each is worth four college credits and requires that a student schedule time at Alice James Books for approximately twelve hours per week, depending on the semester length.
 B.F.A.
-UMF Creative Writing majors are required to do an internship, and many of these are completed at AJB.
+UMF Creative Writing majors are required to do an internship, and many of them choose to fulfill this experiential learning requirement at AJB.
 Alice James Books also accepts internship applications from students outside of the University of Maine at Farmington on a very selective basis.

-To apply for an internships, students must complete an application and send a resume which is reviewed by AJB staff.
-Internships are extremely competitive, and students are encouraged to apply at least one semester prior to the proposed internship.
+To apply for an internships, students must send a letter of interest and their resume to Editorial Assistant, Darrian Church (alicejamesEA@alicejamesbooks.org).
+Applications are reviewed by AJB staff.
+Internships are extremely competitive, and students are encouraged to apply at least one semester prior to the proposed period.

-All students are welcome to apply and no prior experience in the publishing field is required; however, experience in writing, computers, or communications are qualifications we commonly seek.
+All students are welcome to apply and no prior experience in the publishing field is required; however, experience in writing, computers, or communications are qualifications we commonly like to see.

 The Internship Experience

 The overall responsibilities of every AJB intern include answering the telephone; general correspondence; taking book orders; and communicating with poets, vendors, other publishing professionals, and the general public.
-Additional intern projects may include:
+Additional intern projects generally include:

 - Designing and/or updating the AJB website